iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 3.md

 ```

 _**Coding exercise:**
-Write a program which counts days, weeks and months remaining to your 100 years anniversary._
+Write a program which counts the days, weeks and months remaining to your 100 years anniversary._

 _**Solution:**_